Register CodeTwo application in Azure Active Directory

-- Enter a name for the application (e.g. CodeTwo Migration app,if you are using one of CodeTwo’s migration tools) and click Register (Fig. 2.).
+- Enter a name for the application and click Register (Fig. 2.).
 You can leave the other options to their defaults.

 - On the application Overview page, click View API permissions (Fig. 3.).
 The API permissions page will open.

-- Click the Add a permission button and select Exchange (Fig. 4.).
+- Click the Add a permission button and in the pane that opens click APIs my organization uses (Fig. 4.).

-- Click Application permissions, select full_access_as_app, and then click Add permission (Fig. 5.).
+- Click Application permissions, expand Other permissions, select full_access_as_app and then click Add permission (Fig. 6.).

 You need to assign a certificate or client secret (app password) to the newly added application.
 This will allow the OAuth protocol to prove the application’s identity.
 Follow the steps below to assign a certificate or add a client secret to the CodeTwo application registered in Azure AD.

-- Navigate to Azure Active Directory > App registrations and select the newly added application (in this example: CodeTwo Migration app).
+- Navigate to Azure Active Directory > App registrations and select the newly added application.

-- 3b To add a client secret, click the New client secret, enter a short description (e.g. CodeTwo Migration app), select the expiration time (whichever suites your needs), and click Add (Fig. 9.).
+- 3b To add a client secret, click the New client secret, enter a short description, select the expiration time (whichever suites your needs), and click Add (Fig. 10.).